openmrs/openmrs-standalone/README.md

 OpenMRS Standalone provides a simplified, all-inclusive installation option with both an embedded database and web server.
 Read more at: https://wiki.openmrs.org/display/docs/OpenMRS+Standalone

+The current setup uses an embedded MariaDB database with MariaDB4j, while continuing to utilize the MySQL driver for database connectivity.
+Read more about mariadb4j here: https://github.com/MariaDB4j/MariaDB4j

 The master branch of the standalone repo is built by our CI as part of the Platform build at https://ci.openmrs.org/browse/OP and the openmrs-emr2 branch as part of the Reference Application build at https://ci.openmrs.org/browse/REFAPP-OMODDISTRO

 ## Overview